⚠️ We are currently updating our 2020/21 tax guidance across the website

 - shares in an employing company or another company in the same group.

-The cost of an article must not exceed £50 for each year of service.
+The cost of the award must not exceed £50 for each year of service.

 Awards made to you under a suggestion scheme where the following conditions are met: